Property dualism: Definition

 Property dualism posits the existence of one material substance with essentially two different kinds of property: physical properties and mental properties.
 It argues that there are different kinds of properties that pertain to the only type of substance, the material substance: there are physical properties such as having colour or shape and there are mental properties like having certain beliefs or perceptions.

 Epiphenomenalism

 Epiphenomenalism is a position in the philosophy of mind on the mind–body problem.
 It holds that one or more mental states and their properties are by-products (or epiphenomena) of the states of a closed physical system, and are not causally reducible to physical states (do not have any influence on physical states).
 According to this view, mental properties are as such real constituents of the world, but they are causally impotent; while physical causes give rise to mental properties like sensations, volition, ideas, etc., such mental phenomena themselves cause nothing further - they are causal dead ends.
+The opposing position is non-reductive physicalism, which hypothetically allows space for free will.